7 Alzheimer's Disease Stages and Symptoms

 What are the signs, symptoms, and stages of Alzheimer's disease?

 Although the course of Alzheimer's disease varies from person to person, several stages are recognized.
 How many stages are recognized depends on what expert you consult (described stages may range from 3 to 7).
 Almost all experts agree that there at least three major stages

-- moderate, and
+- moderate (middle stage), and

 - severe (late stage).